kammitama5/kammitama5.github.io/_posts/2018-2-27-Tuesday-February-27th.md

 - There seems to be two versions; one that has a Chapter 3 on Dependent Types, and the one I'm working through.
 Oh well.

-- I know to some it's not important, considering it seems like I'm definitely on the path of becoming a proof engineer, and I like it (I shudder to say this, but many times more-so than my data-analysis stuff), I've been giving it a go.
+- I know to some it's not important, but considering it seems like I'm definitely on the path of becoming a proof engineer, and I like it (I shudder to say this, but many times more-so than my data-analysis stuff), I've been giving it a go.